Continued from Tipsy Mennonite

-My blood began to boil when I realised what was happening.
+My blood began to boil when I realized what was happening.
 He was trying to pawn me off to his cowboy buddy.
 My anger meter reached its limits.
 I imagined smashing a mason jar against something.

 Image courtesy of High-speed photography

-I thought that I had left all that behind me and I was living in a completely different world.
+I thought that I had left all of that behind me and that I was living in a completely different world.
 But the world I thought I had left behind had followed me all the way to that club.
 On the one night that was supposed to be my special night, to celebrate my learning success.
 My Low German anger meter busted.